-- 6.1.16 The reference level has been established as the average performance from 2005-06.
-The control limits are 2 standard deviations from the reference level with the standard deviation determined assuming a binomial distribution of failures to reflect the random sampling regime used to assess statutory water quality compliance. - 6.1.17 The trend is stable.
+- 6.2.18 NI Water agreed with our draft determination assessment and the approach for the final determination remains unchanged. - 6.2.19 The reference level has been established as the average performance from 2005-06.
+The control limits are 2 standard deviations from the reference level with the standard deviation determined assuming a binomial distribution of failures to reflect the random sampling regime used to assess statutory water quality compliance. - 6.2.20 The trend is stable.
 As yet, there is no strong indication that the work on mains rehabilitation has done more than keep pace with the deterioration of the system.